Shahjahanabad: History

 Jama Masjid built by Shah Jahan, 1656.

-Delhi Sultanate era
+Delhi Sultanate era and beginning of the Mughal era

 The site of Shahjahanabad is north of earlier settlements of Delhi.
-Its southern part overlaps some of the area that was settled by the Tughlaqs in the 14th century when it was the seat of Delhi Sultanate.
+Its southern part overlaps with some of the area that was previously settled by the Tughlaqs in the 14th century when it was the seat of the Delhi Sultanate.
 The sultanates ruled from Delhi between 1206 and 1526, when the last was replaced by the Mughal dynasty.
 The five dynasties were the Mamluk dynasty (1206–90), the Khalji dynasty (1290–1320), the Tughlaq dynasty (1320–1414), the Sayyid dynasty (1414–51) and Lodi dynasty (1451–1526).
+For a period from 1538/1540 until 1555, the Mughals lost control over their empire under Humayun, and the Sur dynasty ruled swathes of India until the Mughals retook control of India, lastly defeating them and finally establishing firm control and stability over their empire.